 Encoder only modification

 Additional 0.4% / 0.3% gain (RA/LDB) with 8% / 29% encoding run time increase can be achieved if NN-based filter is considered in RDO (EE1-1.6) (JVET-AB0068).
-Investigate training cross-check with similar methods for filter #0 (as suggested in JVET-AB0146) and EE1.1-7 in next EE.
+Investigate training cross-check with similar methods for filter #0 (as suggested in JVET-AB0146) and EE1.1-7 in the next EE.
 Decision (SW): Include the method from JVET-AB0068 in the next version of NCS, but don’t enable it in CTC (see further discussion under JVET-AB0146 on the latter aspect).

 NN-filter design

 Removing partitioning information from NCS-1.0 filter set #1 filter design (EE1-1.2.1 (JVET-AB0053) helps reduction of training time 14%, computation complexity reduction and comes w/o performance degradation.
 Decision: Adopt the modified filter design (integerized version), and the software for modified training strategy to next version of NCS.
-It was further suggested to investigate a corresponding modification/simplification for chroma filters in next EE.
+It was further suggested to investigate a corresponding modification/simplification for chroma filters in the next EE.

 Gain of 0.5~0.6% in RA can be achieved if NCS-1.0 filter set #1 extended to temporal filtration and the sample flipping is used.
 Complexity measured by EncT, DecT, and kMAC/pixel remain unchanged while total number of parameters increases by 25%, because one additional model is introduced (EE1-1.4.1, 1.4.2) (JVET-AB0073).
-Perform training verification, and report gains for the two elements (extending filter input using samples from reference frames, sample flipping) in next EE.
+Perform training verification, and report gains for the two elements (extending filter input using samples from reference frames, sample flipping) in the next EE.